World Cup 2018: Dates, Coverage Schedule for Remainder of the Tournament

 France vs. Belgium

-When Belgium hired Roberto Martinez, it looked like they were wasting the talents of their golden generation with another lackluster coach.
-Now, the Red Devils are one win away from their first World Cup final.
+When Belgium hired Roberto Martinez in 2016, it looked like they were wasting the talents of their golden generation with another lackluster coach.
+But the Red Devils are one win away from their first World Cup final.

 Martinez isn't merely relying on the star power at his disposal, either.
-His tactics played a big role in Belgium defeating Brazil 2-1 in the quarterfinals.
+His tactics played a big role in Belgium's 2-1 defeat of Brazil in the quarterfinals.

-Even going back to the 2014 World Cup, Belgium have had the quality on the pitch to win a major title, but the Brazil match might have been a turning point.
+Even going back to the 2014 World Cup, Belgium have had the quality on the pitch to win a major title, and the Brazil match might have been a turning point.
 It's hard to envision Marc Wilmots orchestrating a performance like Martinez did Friday.

-On the other side, France coach Didier Deschamps hasn't earned many plaudits with the way his team has played so far:
+On the other side, France coach Didier Deschamps hasn't earned many plaudits with the way his team has played:

 Miguel Delaney @MiguelDelaney